konflux-ci/rpm-lockfile-prototype/README.md

 The tool requires on dnf libraries, which are painful to get into virtual environment.
 Enabling system packages makes it easier.

+Additionally, the tool requires podman and rpm to be available on the system.

 ```
 $ python -m venv venv --system-site-packages
 $ . venv/bin/activate